 As a format for club tournaments, Stableford is popular in the U.K., Europe and South Africa, among other locations; it is much less common in the United States.
-On the major pro tours, as of 2013, only the PGA Tour's Reno-Tahoe Open uses Modified Stableford scoring.
+On the major pro tours, currently only the PGA Tour's Reno-Tahoe Open uses Modified Stableford scoring.
 (The U.S. PGA Tour and the European Tour used to have other Modified Stableford tournaments - The International and the ANZ Championship, respectively - but both those events are now defunct.)

 The rulebook also sets forth points totals for a Stableford competition (Stableford tournaments that award points on a different scale than this are known as Modified Stableford):

 • More than one over fixed score or no score returned - 0 points